 Note the super strong shock cord loop provided for lowering the inner in order to fit 2 sleeping pads.
 Looks over-requirement and 2.5mm might have been enough.
 It's easy to replace though.

-I attached one of the original shorter guy lines in to the inner roof between the poles as a clothes line.
+I attached one of the original shorter guy lines in to the inner roof between the poles as a short clothes drying line.
 Attachment points are provided.

 I added short 2mm cord zip pulls to all 12 zip pulls.
 These were made from the other short guy line.
 Melt the ends to avoid fraying and use figure 8 knots.
 This makes operating the zips a lot easier and reduces snagging.
 The line has a reflective thread too.
 If this is going to increase the cost if done by the manufacturer, perhaps a bit of cord could be supplied for the end user?